Piezoelectric motor: Single action

 Very simple single-action stepping motors can be made with piezoelectric crystals.
 For example, with a hard and rigid rotor-spindle coated with a thin layer of a softer material (like a polyurethane rubber), a series of angled piezoelectric transducers can be arranged. (see Fig. 2).
 When the control circuit triggers one group of transducers, they push the rotor one step.
 This design cannot make steps as small or precise as more complex designs, but can reach higher speeds and is cheaper to manufacture.

 Patents

 The first U.S. patent to disclose a vibrationally-driven motor may be "Method and Apparatus for Delivering Vibratory Energy" (U.S. Pat.
 No. 3,184,842, Maropis, 1965).
 The Maropis patent describes a "vibratory apparatus wherein longitudinal vibrations in a resonant coupling element are converted to torsional vibrations in a toroid type resonant terminal element."
-The first practical piezomotors were designed and produced by V. Lavrinenko in Piezoelectronic Laboratory, starting 1964, Kiev Polytechnic Institute, USSR.
+The first practical piezomotors were designed and produced by V. Lavrinenko in Piezoelectronic Laboratory, starting 1964, Kyiv Polytechnic Institute, USSR.
 Other important patents in the early development of this technology include: